guidok91/airflow/README.md

 Basic setup:
 - Run `make k8s-cluster-up` to spin up local Kubernetes cluster with Kind.
-- Run `make add-airflow-helm-chart` to add the official Airflow Helm chart to the local repo.
+- Run `make airflow-k8s-add-helm-chart` to add the official Airflow Helm chart to the local repo.
-- Run `make k8s-create-airflow-namespace` to create a namespace for the Airflow deployment.
+- Run `make airflow-k8s-create-namespace` to create a namespace for the Airflow deployment.
 - Run `make airflow-k8s-up` to deploy Airflow on the local Kubernetes cluster.
 - On a separate terminal, run `make airflow-webserver-port-forward` to be able to access the Airflow webserver on http://localhost:8080.

 The credentials for the webserver are admin/admin.

-If you need to customize [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can add the corresponding env variables under `env` in [values.yaml](values.yaml).
+If you need to customize [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can edit the `config` section in [values.yaml](values.yaml).

+## DAG deployment
+DAGs are deployed via GitSync.

+GitSync acts as a side car container alongside the other Airflow pods, synchronising the `dags/` folder in the pods with the DAGs located in a Git repo of your choice (in this case https://github.com/guidok91/airflow/dags).